hyperrhiz/jekyll-journal/README.md

 All the sidebar/topbar pages are in the folder named "meta".
 You can rename or remove them as you see fit and they will update automatically.
 You'll want to keep the "archive" page, though, so you can see previous issues.

-## Previewing as you go

-As you save your files, they'll automatically regenerate; so you can preview the entire site using your browser.
-You might want to keep your terminal window open too, since this will tell you when the site has completed.
-Sometimes it can take a few seconds.

-Individual articles in each issue will only generate if the issue folder is listed as `output:true` in `_config.yml`.
-I've put in a commented out "issue02" so you can see how it will work after the first one.

-!important! `_config.yml` does not update while your local server is running.
-So, if you make changes to that file, you'll need to interrupt the web server (ctrl-c) in Terminal and restart it again using bundle exec jekyll serve.

-## Workflow
+# Publishing Workflow

 My workflow looks something like this:

   - Create a new collections folder at the root, with an underscore (eg `_issue01/`).
-- Inside the folder, create an index.html file that uses the yml listed below.
+  - Inside the folder, create an `index.md` file that uses the YAML structured listed in the "Sample issue".
-- create individual issue entries.
-For neatness I create folders for each section.
-See below for the yml.
+  - Create individual issue entries.
+For neatness one folder for each section can be created.
+See below for the YAML structure.
-- put all the media files on the media server so they can be linked to using snippets from the includes folder
+  - Ensure all the media files on the media server can be linked to using the snippets from the `_includes/` folder.
-- once everything looks good, edit `_config.yml` to designate the current issue and ensure the new issue files are published.
+  - Once everything looks good, edit `_config.yml` to designate the current issue and ensure the new issue files are published.
-- git push everything for galley checks and corrections.
-- check everything is scraping correctly on Facebook using the [Debugger](https://developers.facebook.com/tools/debug/sharing/)
+  - Check everything is scraping correctly on Facebook using the [Debugger](https://developers.facebook.com/tools/debug/sharing/)
-- file DOI assignments with Crossref, notify other indexing services.

 ## Sample issue